iamtodor/kafka-twitter-project/README.md

 - vanilla twitter producer
 - kafka connect twitter
 - vanilla elastic search consumer
 - kafka connect sink elasticsearch
+- kstreams:
+    - it filters data by user_followers
+    - it counts words in every tweet
+    - it counts total tweets by terms from a certain author

 Notes:
 * to run es_consumer_connector be sure to add guava.jar to classpath